Damzwan/sketchmate/docs/COMPETITION.md

 - The gap between the announcement and the next Monday is deliberate: for those ~6 hours the results are the only competition content in the app, with no new theme competing for attention.
-- Closing submissions on Friday bounds the late-entry disadvantage, and [§2.7](#27-late-entries-must-still-be-able-to-win) removes the rest of it.
+- Closing submissions 24h before the end bounds the late-entry disadvantage, and [§2.7](#27-late-entries-must-still-be-able-to-win) removes the rest of it.
 - **Tallies stay hidden until reveal.** This kills bandwagon voting, removes "I'm 4th, why bother", and is what makes the Sunday moment a moment.